-

 What is the significance of AWG in American power cables, and how can this be converted into cross-sectional area in mm²?

 Many US power cables, device cables and data cables are marked with AWG.
 In Europe, on the other hand, the conductor cross-section is usually specified in mm².
-Here you will find a quick conversion, a clear explanation and typical practical examples.
+This overview helps with quick conversion, technical classification and selection in practice.

 AWG (American Wire Gauge) is a logarithmic system commonly used in North America to indicate conductor diameter.
-The ratio between two consecutive AWG levels is constant (39 steps over a ratio of 92:1).
+The ratio between two consecutive AWG levels is constant.
 Important: AWG describes the conductor – not the insulation thickness.

-The table shows common sizes as found in US power cables and many cable types.
-The mm² values can be physically derived from the conductor diameter.
+The following table shows common sizes as found in US power cables and many other cable types.
+The mm² values can be physically derived from the conductor diameter and help with quick technical orientation.

 The conductor diameter of an AWG conductor can be calculated as follows: